-Figure 5-3 shows the current waveform of a typical advertising task: After the system wakes up from Sleep Mode, it processes TX/RX tasks in Channel 37/38/39; when the tasks are finished, it goes into Sleep Mode again.
+The figure below shows the current waveform of a typical advertising task: After the system wakes up from Sleep Mode, it processes TX/RX tasks in Channel 37/38/39; when the tasks are finished, it goes into Sleep Mode again.

-Figure 5-3 Power consumption test waveform of GR5515 SK Board advertising task
+Figure 5-3 Power consumption test waveform of SK Board advertising task

-Figure 5-4 shows the current waveform of a typical connection task, the current sequence of which is similar to that of the advertising task.
+The figure below shows the current waveform of a typical connection task, the current sequence of which is similar to that of the advertising task.

-Figure 5-4 Power consumption test waveform of GR5515 SK Board connection task
+Figure 5-4 Power consumption test waveform of SK Board connection task